Second Italo-Senussi War: Deportations and death marches

 At this point, Badoglio took the initiative again and emphatically proposed a new dimension of repressive measures: By deporting the people of the Jabal-Achdar Mountains, he literally wanted to create an empty space around the adwar combat units.
 On 20 June 1930 he wrote to Graziani in a letter:

-After a meeting with Graziani, Marshal Badoglio ordered the complete evacuation of Jabal Achdar on 25 June 1930.
+After a meeting with Graziani, Badoglio ordered the complete evacuation of Jabal Achdar on 25 June 1930.
 Three days later, the Italian army, together with Eritrean colonial troops and Libyan collaborators, began to round up the population and their cattle.
 Italian archival documents date the beginning of the action to the summer of 1930.
 The overwhelming majority of Libyan contemporary witnesses, however, agree that the first such arrests were made in autumn 1929.
-Specifically, Badolgio's order resulted in the forced relocation of 100,000 to 110,000 people and their internment in concentration camps - about half of the total population of Cyrenaica.
+Specifically, Badoglio's order resulted in the forced relocation of 100,000 to 110,000 people and their internment in concentration camps, about half of the total population of Cyrenaica.
 While only one report of the deportation of a single tribe is available in Italian archives, the oral history of the victims reports in detail on the extent of the action, which covered the entire area from the Marmarica region on the Egyptian border in the east to the Syrte desert in the West concerned.

 However, the urban population on the coast and residents of the oases inland were not affected.
 From the assembly points, those who had been rounded up had to set off in columns on foot or by camels, some were also deported from the coast by ships.
 Such a deportation had hardly any role models in the colonial history of Africa and even put Graziani's rabid counter-guerrilla methods in the shade.

 Guarded by mainly Eritrean colonial troops, the entire population was forced, together with their belongings and cattle, on death marches that sometimes led over hundreds of kilometers for 20 weeks.
 Anyone who was picked up on the Jabal Achdar after the forced evacuation had to expect an immediate execution.
 In the summer heat, a considerable number of the deportees did not survive the rigors of the marches, especially children and the elderly.
 Anyone who fell to the ground exhausted and could no longer go on was shot by the guards.
 The high death rate was a deliberate consequence of the marches, and the land that was freed was again passed into the hands of colonists.
 Of the 600,000 camels, horses, sheep, goats and cattle that were taken on the way, only about 100,000 arrived.
 The survivors refer to the deportation in Arabic as al-Rihlan ("path of tears").